David-boo/David-Boo.github.io/_posts/2021-01-05-biopython-tutorial-first.markdown

 category: blog
 hidden: false
 author: davidboo
-description: Biopython tutorial and quick tips
+description: An in-depth Biopython tutorial with explanations and coding examples
 ---
 Biopython is a Python library for reading and writing many common biological data formats.